Real-Time Rendering Portal

 • Dropbox - you should know this already, but just in case: creates a special folder that is shared among three of your machines for free.
 You can also share with others privately or publicly.
 There are competitors, such as OneDrive.

 • Ninite - installing stuff on a new PC?
-Save yourself a few hours by just checking off the things you want and getting one program to install them all, without prompts.
+Save yourself an hour or two by just checking off the things you want and getting one program to install them all, without prompts (you can also rerun the .exe at any time to update everything you installed).
 Also a nice site for finding programs to try out.

-• WinDirStat (Disk Inventory X on the Mac) - shows where all your disk space has gone in an excellent visual fashion (with specular highlights!).
+• WizTree and WinDirStat (Disk Inventory X on the Mac) - shows where all your disk space has gone in an excellent visual fashion.
+WizTree is new and much faster than WinDirStat.
 Try clicking on everything you see in the display to get more info, delete, etc. Free.

 • Beyond Compare - an excellent file comparison program.
 It even compares images, also showing their alpha layer.
 Shareware, but the trial gives 30 days of use.
 Our review here.